 The Open Threat Exchange project helps to identify any IP addresses that could be labeled as harmful, or otherwise a security risk.
-The AlienVault’s platform helps to identify your IP addresses against the OTX list and will quickly inform you if you have managed to get on this list.
-This is important because if your IP does end up on the OTX list, you will at least know that this is a signal of a security concern, and it’s possible that your IPs might have been compromised by real security threats.
+The AlienVault’s platform helps you identify your IP addresses against the OTX list.
+It will also quickly inform you if you have managed to get on this list.
+This is important because if your IP does end up on it, you will at least know that this is a signal of a security concern, and it’s possible that your IPs might have been compromised by real security threats.

 OneLogin is a secure identity management platform that you can configure to create secure passwords for any of the platforms that you’re accustomed to using on the web.
-OneLogin verifies your identity and gives you a single-time login passphrase that you can use to access the apps and websites that are essential to your own business.
+OneLogin verifies your identity and gives you a one-time login passphrase that you can use to access the apps and websites that are essential to your own business.
 OneLogin’s catalog of more than 4,000 pre-integrated applications makes it easy to enable single sign-on and user provisioning for your enterprise applications.
 OneLogin proactively maintains the integrations and adds new ones on a daily basis.

 GlobalSign wants to reward open-source project owners with a free SSL certificate, if you can prove that your project is indeed open-source, and providing value back to the community.
-You will need to acquire a license from the Open Source Initiative, but in return you get a certificate from GlobalSign — a well established SSL provider that values security on a very deep core level.
+You will need to acquire a license from the Open Source Initiative.
+In return, you get a certificate from GlobalSign — a well established SSL provider that values security on a very deep core level.
 GlobalSign is the leading provider of trusted identity and security solutions enabling businesses, large enterprises, cloud service providers and IoT innovators around the world to secure online communications, manage millions of verified digital identities and automate authentication and encryption.

-It’s crazy when you think about the amount of lives that people store online.
+It’s crazy when you think about the amount of information that people store online.
 From photos, to messages, to bank details and login credentials.
-We’re so deeply connected to the web in the modern times that it pays to invest in tightened layers of security to ensure customers peace of mind.
-Passwords is the most common way used to protect our data, but how reliable are passwords really when every other day a new high profile breach has happened?
+We’re so deeply connected to the web in the modern times that it pays to invest in tightened layers of security to ensure peace of mind.
+Passwords are the most common method of protecting our data; but just how reliable are passwords when every other day a new high profile breach occurs?
 And what if we are finding our own credentials within those leaked databases?
-That raises concerns for everything else that we do online, and unless we act fast we risk at putting our data in jeopardy.
+That raises concerns for everything else that we do online.
+Unless we act fast, we risk putting our data in jeopardy.

-Acunetix has existed for as long as one can remember, back in year 2005 — this was the most widely used security scanning application by both developers, but also script kiddies who wanted to explore common website vulnerabilities and exploit them.
-As it was back then, Acunetix didn’t actually provide a very concise overview of how vulnerabilities worked, and it was rare to find big scale exploits within a website, whereas today — Acunetix has a database of more than 35k vulnerabilities that it can check your website against, and better be prepared to learn about some really nasty stuff that hackers could do to your website.
-The sooner you learn about the open holes in your websites and apps, the sooner you can start the work of protecting them, and securing them.
+Acunetix has existed for as long as one can remember, back in year 2005.
+This was the most widely used security scanning application by both developers, but also script kiddies who wanted to explore common website vulnerabilities and exploit them.
+As it was back then, Acunetix didn’t actually provide a very concise overview of how vulnerabilities worked.
+It was rare to find big-scale exploits within a website.
+Whereas today, Acunetix has a database of more than 35,000 vulnerabilities that it can check your website against; prepare to learn about some really nasty stuff that hackers could do to your website.
+The sooner you learn about the open holes in your websites and apps, the sooner you can start the work of protecting and securing them.

 Erik’s Pony Checkup

-It’s a smooth technique for ensuring that there’s only one main admin account on the network, and everyone else gets access to the tools that they need, but only that.
-Foxpass will closely monitor and record any access that users makes to the system, and in the case of a breach it will be fairly easy to pinpoint where the attacks are coming from.
-This will disallow any further access to the system for that particular user too, so in many ways this is a universal platform that enterprises can apply to their systems and networks.
+It’s a smooth technique for ensuring that there’s only one main admin account on the network, and everyone else gets access to the tools that they need.
+Not only that, Foxpass will also closely monitor and record any access that users makes to the system.
+In the case of a breach, it will be fairly easy to pinpoint where the attacks are coming from.
+This will disallow any further access to the system for that particular user too.
+Thus, in many ways, this is a universal platform that enterprises can apply to their systems and networks.

 Opting for a security tool that offers single way methods for protecting your data are no longer reliable.
 Developers are looking for full spectrum solutions such as BitNinja that can put together several protection methods and consistently work through them to deliver a security protection at a level never seen before.
-BitNinja provides common honeypot protection, it enables botnet protection to keep away those nasty DDOS attacks and brute force attacks towards your submission forms, web application security is still in early stages, but some report that it has a good future ahead of it.
+BitNinja provides common honeypot protection; it enables botnet protection to keep away those nasty DDOS attacks and brute force attacks towards your submission forms.
+Web application security is still in early stages, but some report that it has a good future ahead of it.
 Logs are recorded to give all BitNinja users an insight in how the platform is securing their apps and websites.
 Particularly popular with cloud providers, and web hosting providers.